mjibril/react-crud-admin/README.md

                           }
                         }
 ```
-The first argument of the transform function is the content to be displayed while the second item is the current object.
+The first argument of the transform function is the content to be displayed while the second argument is the current object.

 This produces